Turkey Wild Rice Soup

 Broth: Any broth or stock (broth and stock are the same) can be used in any soup recipe.
 Turkey Broth, Beef Broth, Chicken Broth, or vegetable broth all work interchangeably.
 I always use low or no-salt broth.

 Vegetarian: You could substitute beans for turkey in this recipe and it would be delicious.
-You’d also need to sub for vegetarian broth.
+You’d also need to sub for vegetable broth.

 To Make it Lower Carb: You can substitute wild rice for cauliflower rice.

-Chicken: Check out this Chicken Wild Rice Soup!
+Chicken: Check out this Chicken Wild Rice Soup or Rotisserie Chicken Soup!

 Noodles: If you prefer noodles over rice, try our Leftover Turkey Noodle Soup.